 Inventory management is one of the challenges that companies face as they grow.
 Having the right amount of products, at the right time and place, is a crucial part of business operations.

 Consumer expectations are completely different than they were a few years ago.
 For instance, shopping is increasingly interactive, dynamic, and social: the boundaries between physical and online shopping are becoming less distinct.
-As a result, many retailers are struggling with their inventory management.
+As a result, many retailers are struggling with inventory management.

 ERP System Marello – Where Supply Meets Demand